 Dogs are special pets and their bonds with us humans are hard to top.
-Sure, other animals might have strong bonds with their owners too, but overall, it’s you can’t do much better than getting a pet dog.
+Sure, other animals might have strong bonds with their owners too, but overall, you can’t do much better than getting a pet dog.

 There are all sorts of reasons why dogs make such great companions.
 They’re faithful, for one thing, and they’re always happy to see you, no matter how bad your day has been.
 They’re also good at making you laugh, even if it is unintentional.